WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ## Broadcast

-Once the transaction is singed, Wasabi will connect to a random Bitcoin P2P node over Tor and provide this transaction, then it will immediately disconnect.
+Once the transaction is signed, Wasabi will connect to a random Bitcoin P2P node over Tor and provide this transaction, then it will immediately disconnect.
 This first node will gossip the transaction throughout the network, also to miners who include it in a block.